maixnor/wu-quartz/content/Questions GLE - post Midterm.md

 - [[Empty Chair Policy]]
 ### Given the rules on how a qualified majority vote is taken within the Council, is it necessary to have a specific rule on how to establish a blocking minority?
 - Blocking Minority -> 4 no
+	- 8 countries (30% of EU) have only 3.1% of population
+		- would be difficult to bargain otherwise
-- 55% of votes and at least 15 votes
+- 55% of votes (15 members) to pass a legislation
+- at least 65% of all population of EU
 ### How are Commission decisions taken?
 - consensus -> unanimous decision
 - more than 50% -> majority